Skip to main content

 There are many different routes of training for vascular scientists and the AVS award is designed to fit into your training.

-Once you have joined the SVT as an ordinary member you can apply to take your theory exams (Vascular Technology and Physics, Haemodynamic and Instrumentation) and begin working towards your minimum scan numbers required.
+Once you have joined the CSVS as an ordinary member you can apply to take your theory exams (Vascular Technology and Physics, Haemodynamic and Instrumentation) and begin working towards your minimum scan numbers required.

 Once you have passed both theory exams, have completed 3 years minimum clinical experience and have obtained your minimum scan numbers you can apply to sit your practical exam final assessment.